-Whatever your particular role within the agriculture industry, one thing is certain: precision agriculture tools and technology, such as aerial imagery, has the power to take your business to new heights.
+Whatever your particular role within the agriculture industry, one thing is certain: precision ag technology, like aerial imagery, has the power to take your business to new heights.

-How, you ask?
+How you ask?
 For one thing, this method captures data 25 percent faster than manual methods – and delivers that data 50 percent faster.
-And, when it comes to accuracy, using drones and satellites to capture aerial imagery provides you with 100 percent coverage (in real time!) with a less than one percent data error rate.
+And, regarding accuracy, drones and satellites capture aerial imagery with 100 percent coverage and a less than 1% error rate.
 Why wouldn’t you want to collect more accurate data in less time, right?

-That being said, it’s important to note that not every form of aerial imagery – or method of data collection – is right for every stage of the growing season.
-The data you’re hoping to collect and standardize, as well as when you’re hoping to gather it, will determine what you should use to collect and analyze that information.
+That being said, it’s important to note that not every form of aerial imagery or data collection method is right for every stage of the growing season.
+The data you’re hoping to collect and standardize and when you’re hoping to gather will determine what you should use to collect and analyze that information.

-If you aren’t already collecting data via aerial imagery but are interested in doing so, you’ll first want to familiarize yourself with the drone systems and sensors available to determine which options best fit your needs.
-You can learn about drones and sensors in depth here, but here are a few things you’ll want to know:
+Suppose you aren’t already collecting data via aerial imagery but are interested in doing so.
+In that case, you’ll first want to familiarize yourself with the drone systems and sensors available to determine which options best fit your needs.
+You can learn more about drones and sensors in depth here.

-Sensor capability: Different drone systems have the ability to collect different drone data.
-The most common is visual color RGB (red, green, blue); these images appear pretty much the way you’d view them with your naked eye, and most commercial drones are equipped with an RGB camera.
+Sensor capability: Different drone systems can collect different drone data.
+The most common is the visual color RGB (red, green, blue).
+These images appear how you’d view them with your naked eye, and most commercial drones are equipped with these cameras.

-Multispectral allows you to learn more about plant health by showing you things you cannot see with the naked eye, like insights into crop conditions based on how vegetation reflects light in near infrared spectrums.
+Multispectral: These allow you to learn more about plant health by showing what you cannot see with the naked eye.
+Including insights into crop conditions based on how vegetation reflects light in near-infrared spectrums.